David Cranston (philosopher): Biography

 In 1506, Cranston published another theological work, the Tractatus noticiarum.
 According to Burns, this work demonstrates Cranston's lifelong "preponderant theological interest" in human activity.
 He thus analyses the truth of religious faith, which he judges to be decided upon by "inevident assent"—in which the truth of a proposition is not immediately obvious to the intellect, but must rather be accepted on God's authority.
 By May 1512, Cranston had finished his education in theology and took his doctorate.
 His subsequent works show a preoccupation with moral philosophy; he made major additions to the Questiones morales of Martin Le Maistre and minor ones to the Moralia of Jacques Almain, a peer at the university.

 In August 1512, two versions of Cranston's Insolubilia were printed.
 This treatise concerned unsolvable problems and the logical rules of disputations.
 However, the second of these was published with an elegy De immatura magistri nostri Davidis Cranston Scoti morte [On the premature death of our master David Cranston the Scot], indicating Cranston had died during the treatise's publication.
 Thus, Cranston died between 7 and 14 August 1512, a premature death while he was only in his early to mid-thirties.
 Cranston had apparently suffered poor health through his course in theology.
 He left 450 livres tournois for a scholarship to the Collège de Montaigu.
 Cranston was buried in the chapel of the Collège de Montaigu, beside his former principal at the college Jan Standonck.

 Character

 Cranston was apparently prone to anger, especially when defending his home nation.
 Mair's 1521 History of Greater Britain records an episode where the Continental theologians Almain and Pieter Crockaert teased Cranston in the Sorbonne over his nation's diet of oat bread, which he "strove to deny as an insult to his native country".
-In a similar bout of patriotic anger, a brief intermission between the dry philosophical discourse of the Questiones is afforded when Cranston attempts to discredit a passage in Jerome, which described cannibalism among the Scots, as owing to a corrupted manuscript of the original.
+In a similar bout of patriotic anger, a brief intermission between the dry philosophical discourse of the Questiones is afforded when Cranston attempts to discredit a passage in Jerome, which describes cannibalism among the Scots, as owing to a corrupted manuscript of the original.